CynOliveira/net.raster/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of testPackage is to rasterize network metrics for ecological and macroecological purposes, initially focusing on bipartite networks of mutualistic interactions.
+The goal of testPackage is to calculate and rasterize network metrics for ecological and macroecological purposes, initially focusing on bipartite networks of mutualistic interactions.
 By now, it has a function for interaction strength metrics.

 ## Installation